Marshall Islands, Micronesia

 The provenance of this necklace begins with the Sacred Heart Mission SVD in Hiltrup, Germany, acquired in 1963 at the point of the mission's withdrawal from Micronesia following the post World War I transfer of German island territories.
 Four subsequent European collections in Amsterdam and Brussels document nearly six decades of careful custody, each transfer adding a further layer to one of the more thoroughly documented chains of ownership for a Marshall Islands object currently on the market.
 The old label attached to the pendant is consistent with museum or mission inventory practice of the period.

-This is an ESA antique exempt ivory object subject to domestic sale and shipping restrictions.
-The piece cannot be sold to buyers residing in California, Hawaii, Illinois, Nevada, New Hampshire, New Jersey, New York, Oregon, or Washington.
-Interested buyers outside these states are encouraged to inquire directly.
+This item contains ESA antique exempt ivory and cannot be sold internationally, or to anyone residing in the states of California, Hawaii, Illinois, Nevada, New Hampshire, New Jersey, New York, Oregon, and Washington.
+We guarantee that it was made prior to 1972.

-We ship free anywhere in the world, fully insured, packed by hand.
+We ship free within the United States, fully insured, packed by hand.

 Marshall Islands, Micronesia